antpass79/cardiology-bullseye-using-drawable-surface/README.md

 - Choose View: for choosing the view to show (not all work)
 - Strees Echo: through interactive component, you can change the color of each segment wheeling the mouse
-- Legend: the meaning of colors
+- Legend: the meaning of the colors
 - Events: events fired

+One the application runs, choosing a view on the left section, the related rappresentation will appear in the Stress Echo section.
+You can interact with each segment wheeling the mouse.